maphouse/analyze-tag-songs/README.md

 ## Overview

-This command line tool scans audio files by musical key and BPM and tags them accordingly.
+This command line tool scans audio files by **musical key** and **BPM** and tags them accordingly.
 The script was created to provide a semi-automated to automated solution for preparing tracks for digital DJ mixes.

 The script will back up your files to a backup folder and output new tagged versions to an output folder.
-You can choose to batch overwrite any existing tags in these files, or proceed on a case by case basis.
+It will ask you whether to batch overwrite any existing tags in these files, or to proceed on a case by case basis.

+The script will detect and handle MP3, FLAC, M4A and WAV files.

 ## Requirements